4-Hydroxybenzoic acid: Bioactivity and safety

-4-Hydroxybenzoic acid has estrogenic activity both in vitro and in vivo, and stimulates the growth of human breast cancer cell lines.
+4-Hydroxybenzoic acid has weak estrogenic activity both in vitro and in vivo, and stimulates the growth of human breast cancer cell lines.
 It is a common metabolite of paraben esters, such as methylparaben.
 The compound is a relatively weak estrogen, but can produce uterotrophy with sufficient doses to an equivalent extent relative to estradiol, which is unusual for a weakly estrogenic compound and indicates that it may be a full agonist of the estrogen receptor with relatively low binding affinity for the receptor.
 It is about 0.2% to 1% as potent as an estrogen as estradiol.

+Research

+4-Hydroxybenzoic acid has been used as a precursor to co-enzyme Q10 as an experimental treatment for mitochondrial encephalopathy caused by an inherited deficiency in 4-hydroxyphenylpyruvate dioxygenase-like protein.